ericyangyu/ericyangyu.github.io/_pages/about.md

 help others like how my mentors did for me.

 I am actively looking for collaborations to further enrich student experiences.
 Reach out to me if you have an idea and we can talk.
-Past collaborations have included folks from Microsoft, Qualcomm, F5, UC San Diego, University of Washington, and more.
+Past collaborations have included folks from Microsoft, Qualcomm, F5, Instagram, and more.
 Here are some photos of past events:

 <img src="./images/cpm/cpm_052722_0.jpg">